 A Little More

-You can check out this article that Dr. Lin did with the Taipei Times a few years ago.
+You can check out this article on AS in the Taipei Times a few years ago.
 The only thing I disagree with is the comment about more men having AS than women.
 That is simply not true.

 According to the Spondylitis Association of America,